marijnh/Eloquent-JavaScript/11_async.md

 {{index "catch method"}}

 To explicitly handle such rejections, promises have a `catch` method that registers a handler to be called when the promise is rejected, similar to how `then` handlers handle normal resolution.
-It's also very much like `then` in that it returns a new promise, which resolves to the original promise's value if it resolves normally and to the result of the `catch` handler otherwise.
+It's also very much like `then` in that it returns a new promise, which resolves to the original promise's value when that resolves normally and to the result of the `catch` handler otherwise.
 If a `catch` handler throws an error, the new promise is also rejected.

 {{index "then method"}}